My pet has a heart murmur – what does this mean?

 Lots of things can cause turbulent flow.
 To understand what can, we need a brief lesson in heart anatomy and function.

-In the illustration, we can see that a dog or cat’s heart has four chambers – two atria and two ventricles (one of each on each side).
+In the illustration, we see that a dog and cat’s heart has four chambers – two atria and two ventricles (one of each on each side).
 Blood initially enters the heart in the right atrium.
-The blood then passes through the tricuspid valve into the right ventricle which pumps the blood through the pulmonic valve into the lungs to pick up oxygen (among other things).
+The blood then passes through the tricuspid valve into the right ventricle which pumps the blood through the pulmonic valve into the lungs to pick up oxygen and release carbon dioxide (among other things).
 The oxygenated blood then enters the left atrium.
 Blood in the left atrium passes through the mitral valve to reach the left ventricle, which then pumps the blood through the aortic valve out to the rest of the body.

 The purpose of each of the valves (tricuspid, pulmonic, mitral, aortic) is to keep the blood flowing forward, not backward, through the circuit described above (RA->RV-> lung > LA>LV>body).
 If a valve malfunctions (e.g., it doesn’t open or close properly), it can disturb blood flowing through it enough to create turbulence and the result is that your veterinarian will hear a murmur.
 The most common murmurs in dogs are associated with leaky mitral valves.